How to Market on LinkedIn

 Know your platform

-LinkedIn allows for multiple types of post.
-Not only can you post short status updates, links, photos, and videos, you also have the ability to access their Post Editor tool.
+LinkedIn allows for multiple types of posts.
+Not only can you post short status updates, links, photos, and videos, but you also have the ability to access their Post Editor tool.
 This enables you to pen long-form blog posts natively.
-Different post types attract different segments of the users.
+Different post types attract different segments of users.

 Some people will like and share your status updates more often, some will comment on and share your longer pieces.
 Use status updates to share relevant content on your own site, as well as from elsewhere around the web.
 People will appreciate your openness and willingness to share things they find interesting and useful.
 Then use long-form pieces to lay out tips and tricks, or share the skills you’re looking for in a widget designer.